Learning the Crystal Structure Genome for Property Classification: Methodology

-Given the intensity $I_{hkl}$ encodes atomic structure and electron density information, we propose to utilize it as a 3D momentum space representation for predicting physical properties of crystalline materials without explicit compositional features.
-The diffraction intensities values reflect the number of electrons associated with an ion or element in a material, yet owing to the phase problem in crystallography -- the complex phase factor is lost upon calculating the square modulus of $F_{hkl}$ -- reconstructing the original electron density function through the inverse Fourier transform is not feasible.
-Chemical composition identification is then nearly impossible for our model.
+Given the intensity $I_{hkl}$ encodes both atomic structure and electron density information, we propose to utilize it as a 3D momentum space representation for predicting physical properties of crystalline materials without explicit compositional features.
+The diffraction intensity values reflect the number of electrons associated with an ion or element in a material.
+Owing to the infamous \textit{phase problem} in crystallography -- the complex phase factor is lost upon calculating the square modulus of $F_{hkl}$ -- reconstructing the original electron density function through a direct inverse Fourier transform, however, is not feasible.
+Chemical composition identification/inference is then nearly impossible for our model.
 The spatial distribution of diffraction intensities, however, are unique to each material as they depend on crystal symmetries of the atomic structure \footnote{It is possible to artificially make two materials exhibit identical diffraction patterns, but we only consider materials in equilibrium states}.
-Therefore, we use the intensity distribution as the structural signature from which to learn materials properties.
-Since the mapping function from the diffraction intensity $I_{hkl}$ to the target materials properties is unknown (\autoref{fig:fig1}a, purple arrow), we use DNNs to decode the structure-property relationship as they are ideal candidates for function approximation.
-Owing to the fact that existing experimental methods typically access a 2D slice of the full 3D diffraction patterns, and not all experimental XRD patterns are readily available in open databases, we simulate the full 3D patterns using a modified version of the XRD calculator implemented in \texttt{Pymatgen} \cite{ong2013python}.
+Therefore, we use the intensity distribution as the structural signature from which to make classifications on materials properties.
+Since the mapping functions from the diffraction intensity $I_{hkl}$ to the target materials properties are unknown (\autoref{fig:fig1}a, purple arrow), we use machine learning models to decode the structure-property relationship as they are ideal candidates for function approximation given enough training data.
+Owing to the fact that existing experimental methods typically access a 2D slice of the full 3D diffraction patterns, and not all experimental XRD patterns are readily available in open databases, we simulate the full 3D patterns using a modified version of the XRD calculator implemented in \texttt{Pymatgen} \cite{ong2013python} , the implementation details are available at the project \href{https://github.com/raymond931118/deepKNet}{GitHub} page.